con-dog/con-dog/README.md

 🎬
   - blooper is a fun up and coming project of mine

+📜
+  - as you can see I enjoy incorporating wordplay into my program names!

 ## 🌱 I’m currently learning:
 - Python: 9 Months
 - HTML/CSS/JavaScript: 1 week :D